sharkdp/bat/CONTRIBUTING.md

 You are **strongly encouraged** to add regression tests.
 Regression tests are great, not least because they:

-* Ensure that your contribution will never completely stop working.
+* ensure that your contribution will never completely stop working.

-* Makes code reviews easier, because it becomes very clear what the code is supposed to do.
+* makes code reviews easier, because it becomes very clear what the code is supposed to do.

 For functional changes, you most likely want to add a test to